 PRICE breakdown (EUR/KG)

-the price Mandalay Coffee Group pays Hopong farmers for their dried cherries as p/kg price of green (milled) coffee.
-The extra € 2,18 is a premium we paid the Hopong community members to reward the quality they produce and to support them for the next harvest.
+the price Indigo Mountain pays farmers for their dried cherries as p/kg price of green (milled) coffee.
+The extra € 3,24 is a premium we paid Indigo Mountain to reward the supreme quality they produce.
+In 2019, this was invested in quality training for new members, roads and drying facilities.

-Mandalay Coffee Group costs incurred: milling and packaging + export logistics + local taxes respectively.
+Amayar (dry mill) costs incurred: milling and packaging + local logistics + export logistics + local taxes respectively.

 RECOMMENDED IKAWA PROFILE

-Like any natural, the Hopong needs a lot of heat immediately to allow it to develop smoothly.
-We like to use Sebastiaan Geistdorfer's steadily rising natural profile for this one as it gets the most fruit out of this juice bomb.
+Like most naturals in the Ikawa, the Hopong needs a lot of heat immediately to allow it to develop smoothly.
+We like to use Sebastiaan Geistdorfer's steadily rising natural profile for this one as it gets the smoothest body, subtle ferment notes and especially the crazy fruits out of this coffee.

 You may use these images freely to promote Hopong coffee among your customers.